all the movies you should have seen in 2016 | read | i-D

 Anomalisa

 Charlie Kaufman's mind-melting animation is not your average puppet movie.
 For one thing, it's about a self-help author in the throes of an existential crisis.
 For another, it features a beautifully awkward and realistic sex scene where you constantly have to remind yourself you're watching puppets.
-Stranger still, in a Being John Malkovish-esque nightmare, every character bar the protagonist has the voice of Tom Noonan.
-One of 2016's most out there movies, for sure.
+Stranger still, in a Being John Malkovich-esque nightmare, every character bar the protagonist has the voice of Tom Noonan.
+One of 2016's most out-there movies, for sure.

 Your Name

 The year's best anime is a tale about body-swapping teens.
-The swap happens as an epic comet streams across the sky, with an ecological catastrophe imminent, both teens asking themselves why?
+The swap happens as an epic comet streams across the sky.
+With an ecological catastrophe imminent, both teens ask themselves, Why?
 Then they find out.
-The film broke records at the Japanese box office, with many people hailing filmmaker, Makoto Shinkai, as the next Hayao Miyazaki.
+The film broke records at the Japanese box office, with many people hailing filmmaker Makoto Shinkai as the next Hayao Miyazaki.

 Author: The JT LeRoy Story

-Finally, the story behind 'the greatest literary hoax of our time' has been unveiled.
-In this revealing doc, we learn why and how writer Laura Albert created and hid behind JT LeRoy, the 16-year-old literary sensation with a tragic back-story.
-We also see how she managed to fool artists like Tom Waits, Courtney Love and Billy Corgan, many of whom you suspect are red in the face as a result of this doc's release.
+In this revealing doc, we finally learn why and how writer Laura Albert created and hid behind JT LeRoy, the 16-year-old literary sensation with a tragic back-story.
+We also see how she managed to fool artists like Tom Waits, Courtney Love, and Billy Corgan.

 Spotlight

 In today's world of clickbait and tabloid sleaze, it's rare to see journalists portrayed as heroes on screen.
 In Spotlight that's exactly what they are.
-Based on a true story it follows a team of Boston Globe journos investigating allegations against an unfrocked priest accused of molesting more than 80 boys.
+Based on a true story, it follows a team of Boston Globe reporters investigating allegations against an unfrocked priest accused of molesting more than 80 boys.
 What they uncover is jaw-dropping and sickening.
-Their noble endeavours might - just might - even restore your faith in the future of journalism.
+Their noble endeavors might — just might — even restore your faith in the future of journalism.

 Mustang

 The film many called the Turkish Virgin Suicides is about the day-to-day trenches of adolescence in rural Turkey.
 In it, five sisters are essentially punished for being girls, for splashing in the sea with boys, for wearing clothes that don't cover every inch of their skin.
-On top of that, they're married off one by one to men they've never met, and subjected to 'virginity reports'.
+They're married off one by one to men they've never met, and subjected to "virginity reports."
 A poignant coming-of-ager that delivers an emotional gut-punch.

 Weiner